 Common Name: Lavatera

-Lavatera thuringiaca is a Perennial up to 1.80 metres tall.
+Lavatera thuringiaca is a perennial plant that can grow up to 1.80 metres tall.

 It has edible and miscellaneous uses.